Purpose & objectives

 The appointment shall normally be for a term of three years and ends with the election of a new president.
 Presidents shall not be eligible for re-election.

 The Council shall elect a Vice-President from amongst its members.
-The appointment of the Vice-President shall normally be for a term of three years and ends with the election of a new Vice President.
+The appointment of the Vice-President shall normally be for a term of three years and ends with the election of a new Vice-President.
+The Vice-President shall be eligible for re-election.

 5.3.4 The President acts as representative of the Society.